Top 7 books every CTO should read

 Why you should read it:

 Micheal Lopp believes that writing code is easy.
 Managing humans is not, and that’s why you need a book to help you do it.
-Whether you’re an aspiring CTO, a current CTO, or if you’re simply wondering what a day in the life of a CTO looks like, look no further.
+Whether you’re an aspiring CTO, a current CTO, or simply wondering what a day in the life of a CTO looks like, Managing Humans is for you.

 There’s no doubt that this book has a substantial amount of information.
 But that’s exactly why people want to read it.